Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

+When deploying pre-trained neural network models in real-world applications, model consumers often encounter resource-constraint platforms such as mobile and smart devices.
+They typically use the pruning technique to reduce the size and complexity of the model, generating a lighter one with less resource consumption.
+Nonetheless, most existing pruning methods are proposed with a premise that the model after being pruned has a chance to be fine-tuned or even retrained based on the original training data.
+This may be unrealistic in practice, as the data controllers are often reluctant to provide their model consumers with the original data.

+In this work, we study the neural network pruning in the \emph{data-free} context, aiming to yield lightweight models that are not only accurate in prediction but also robust against undesired inputs in open-world deployments.
+Considering the absence of fine-tuning and retraining that can fix the mis-pruned units, we replace the traditional aggressive one-shot strategy with a conservative one that treats model pruning as a progressive process.
+We propose a pruning method based on stochastic optimization that uses robustness-related metrics to guide the pruning process.
+Our method is evaluated with a series of experiments on diverse neural network models.
+The experimental results show that it significantly outperforms existing one-shot data-free pruning approaches in terms of robustness preservation and accuracy.

+Nowadays deep learning is increasingly applied in solving complex real-world problems, such as cybersecurity~\cite{ling2022they,wang2021intra,feng2022detecting} and sport analytic~\cite{jiang2020deep,dong2015sports}.
 Deep learning is usually realized by a \emph{neural network} model that is trained with a large amount of data.
-Compared with other machine learning models such as linear models or support vector machine (SVM) models, neural networks, or more specifically deep neural networks, are empirically proven to gain an advantage in handling more complicated tasks due to their superior capability to precisely approximate an arbitrary non-linear computation~\cite{hornik1989multilayer,goodfellow2016deep}.
+Compared with other machine learning models such as linear models or support vector machine (SVM) models, neural networks, or more specifically deep neural networks, are empirically proven to gain an advantage in handling more complicated tasks due to their superior capability to precisely approximate an arbitrary non-linear computation.

 In order to achieve a favorable accuracy and generalization, the common practice to train a neural network is to initialize a model that is large and deep in size.
 This causes the contemporary models over-parameterized.
-For example, many models in image classification or natural language processing contain millions or even billions of trainable parameters~\cite{szegedy2016rethinking,krizhevsky2012imagenet,he2016deep,tolstikhin2021mlpmixer,you2019large}.
+For example, many models in image classification or natural language processing contain millions or even billions of trainable parameters~\cite{krizhevsky2012imagenet,tolstikhin2021mlpmixer}.
 Deploying them on resource-constraint platforms, such as the Internet of Things~(IoT) or mobile devices, thus become challenging.
-To resolve this issue, the \emph{neural network pruning} technique~\cite{lecun1990optimal,gale2019state,blalock2020state} is extensively used.
+To resolve this issue, the \emph{neural network pruning} technique is extensively used.
 It aims to remove parameters that are redundant or useless, so as to reduce the model size as well as the demand for computational resources.